80-Hour Work Week: Impacts on Health and Well-Being

 Employer using a Shiftbase management tool to create employee shift schedules

 Balancing a demanding work schedule while maintaining personal well-being can be challenging.
-Here are three alternative models and strategies that can help achieve a better work-life balance:
+Here are three alternative schedules and strategies that can help achieve a better work-life balance:

 Flextime schedules: